OrangeC93/Causality/IPTW.md

 方法1： trimming the tails, removing treated subjects whose propensity scores are above the 98th and control subjects whose propensity scores are below the 2nd, reminder: trimming the tails changes the population

 方法2： weight truncation
-- step1: determin a max allowable weight
+- step1: determine a max allowable weight
   - could be a specific value
   - could be based on a percentile
 - step2: if a weight is greater than the maximum allowable, set it to the maximum allowable value